 But an integrated expense management tool allows businesses to manage their expenses without sacrificing security.
 It does this in a few ways:

-- Pre-authorised expense categories can be tagged to prepaid cards, meaning employees can only spend inside prescribed limits.
+- Pre-authorized expense categories can be tagged to prepaid cards, meaning employees can only spend inside prescribed limits.

 - Single-use, non-transferable virtual credit cards make online purchases simple and secure, essentially reducing the risk of business credit card fraud to zero.